On Kummer-like surfaces attached to singularity and modular forms

 In Table 1, we show the properties of our pair $(\mathcal{G}_1,\mathcal{F}_1)$ compared with those of other pairs which are already known.
 Here, ${\rm Tr}$ means the transcendental lattice of a generic member.
 Also, $U$ is the unimodular hyperbolic lattice of rank $2$.
 Moreover, for a lattice $\mathcal{L}$ with the intersection matrix $(c_{j,k})_{j,k}$ and $n\in \mathbb{Z}$, we denote by $\mathcal{L}(n)$ the lattice given by the intersection matrix $n(c_{j,k})_{j,k}$.

 Our family $\mathcal{G}_1$ must be one of the most reasonable extension of $\mathcal{G}_{\rm Kum}$.
 It has several good properties.
-The moduli space of $\mathcal{G}_1$ beyonds that of principally polarized Abelian surfaces.
-Also, the Hermitian modular forms $t_j$ $(j\in \{4,6,10.12.18\})$ have exact expression using theta functions on the symmetric domain for $SU(2,2)$ and invariants of a complex reflection group (see \cite{NS}).
+The moduli space of $\mathcal{G}_1$ is a natural extension of that of the family of principally polarized Abelian surfaces.
+Also, the Hermitian modular forms $t_j$ $(j\in \{4,6,10,12,18\})$ have exact expression using theta functions on the symmetric domain for $SU(2,2)$ and invariants of a complex reflection group (see \cite{NS}).
+Furthermore, it seems to the authors that the results of the recent work \cite{ILP}, in which motives of $K3$ surfaces are studied, are closely related to our surfaces $K(t)$ and $S(t)$.
 Hence, the authors expect that those properties of our families provide new merits for future research of arithmetic theory of $K3$ surfaces.